 The travel and tourism industry in Egypt is one of the country’s leading economic sectors, generating about 389 billion Egyptian pounds for the GDP in 2018.
-About 88 percent of the direct travel and tourism contribution to Egypt derives from leisure spending compared to 12 percent of business spending.
-The travel and tourism sector is also a major employer in the country with, a workforce of 1.25 million.
+About 90 percent of the direct travel and tourism contribution to Egypt derives from leisure spending compared to 12 percent of business spending.
+The travel and tourism sector is also a major employer in the country with a workforce of 2.16 million in 2021.

 The past politically tumultuous decade has left its mark on the travel and tourism sector in Egypt, with a steep decline in its growth rate.
 Egypt was on the forefront of the Arab spring from the beginning of 2011.
 Since the protests, the country has seen the overthrow of two governments.
 Though the public as well as the civil society were very keen on keeping international tourists safe and unaffected from its internal turmoil, it did however leave tourists unsettled as to whether Egypt is still a suitable travel destination.
 This is strongly reflected in the declining tourism expenditure in Egypt since the Arab spring.
 Though a new military regime has established itself in Egypt, internal stability has not been evident to the external viewer.
 Therefore, Egypt has been ranked as on of the worlds most dangerous places to visit.

 This text provides general information.
 Statista assumes no